-- Rachel McAdams, who once said of maple syrup, “I drink maple syrup.
+- Rachel McAdams once said of maple syrup, “I drink maple syrup.
 Then I’m hyper so I just run around like crazy and work it all off.”

 Check out these funny and interesting maple syrup quotes.

-- We don’t want you convicted for condiment theft.
-You go to that prison, you’ll meet big-time operators.
+- We don’t want you convicted of condiment theft.
+You go to that prison; you’ll meet big-time operators.
 Maple syrup stealers.

 - I am passionate about tea, running, the idea that we are bound only by the limits of our imaginations, and maple syrup.